srp33/ExpressionAble-CLI/README.md

   -c ON_COLUMN, --on_column ON_COLUMN
                         Merge files on a specific column --how HOW             Type of merge to perform.
-Options are left, right, inner, or outer,with outer being default behavior.
+Options are left, right, inner, or outer, with inner being default behavior.
 ```